-Because environmental, physical, spiritual, emotional, mental and relational health are interconnected, interdependent and interrelated, it is unarguable that they health of all creation and it’s creatures are built, sustained, encouraged and nourished by the same foundational truths.
-I want you to understand that Truth is foundational and Foundational Truths are true whether or not we know them or acknowledge them.
+Because environmental, physical, spiritual, emotional, mental and relational health are interconnected, interdependent and interrelated, it is unarguable that the health of all creation and its creatures are built, sustained, encouraged and nourished by the same foundational truths.
+I want you to understand that Truth is foundational and Foundational Truths are true whether or not we know or acknowledge them.

 “If you are concerned about the proliferation of trash, then by all means start an organization in your community to do something about it.
 But before – and while – you organize, pick up some cans and bottles yourself.
 That way, at least, you will assure yourself and others that you mean what you say.
 If you are concerned about air pollution, help push for government controls, but drive your car less, use less fuel in your home.
 If you are worried about the damming of wilderness rivers, join the Sierra Club, write to the government, but turn off the lights you’re not using, don’t install an air conditioner, don’t be a sucker for electrical gadgets, don’t waste water.
 In other words, if you are fearful of the destruction of the environment, then learn to quit being an environmental parasite.